activist-org/ts-backend-check/CONTRIBUTING.md

 ## Linting [`⇧`](#contents)

-For the backend [Ruff](https://github.com/astral-sh/ruff) is installed via the required packages to assure that errors are reported correctly.
+[Ruff](https://github.com/astral-sh/ruff) is installed via the required packages to assure that errors are reported correctly.
 We'd also suggest that VS Code users install the [Ruff extension](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff).

 <a id="testing-"></a>